cloudoperators/documentation/architecture-decision-records/README.md

 e.g. `20240101-<provided-title>.md`

 - Please rename the generated filename to `<number>-<component>-<provided-title>.md`.
-- The `<number>` consists of four digits.
+- The `<number>` should consists of three digits.
 Use leading zeros if necessary.
 - Component can be one of `Greenhouse` | `CloudOperators`.

 > The `CloudOperators` component is used for ADRs of general nature.